-2021 Compensation Updates
+2022 Compensation Updates

-Based in part on the analysis of Lockton and the input of management, the Compensation Committee desired, with the proposed changes, to set the named executive officers' total direct compensation opportunity in line with the 50th percentile of its peers.
-Accordingly, the Compensation Committee approved certain base salary increases and long-term incentive awards, as noted below.
-No adjustments were made to the target percentage levels of the performance-based Executive Bonus Plan.
+Based in part on the analysis of Lockton and the input of management, the Compensation Committee desired to set the named executive officers' total direct compensation opportunity in line with the 65th percentile of its peers.
+Accordingly, the Compensation Committee approved certain base salary increases and annual and long-term incentive awards, as noted below.
+Certain target percentage levels for the performance-based Executive Bonus Plan were also increased, as noted below.